 By hovering over each transformation in the Advanced Options, a brief explanation will appear explaining the use of each one.

-You are able to clear all the selected transformations by clicking the trash icon in the bottom of the *Fine Tuning tab.
+You can clear all the selected transformations by clicking the trash icon at the bottom of the Fine Tuning tab.

 Proceed with selecting Booleans, Functions, Identifiers and Objects in the Obfuscation options.
 In Optimization, select Minification, and in RASP (Runtime Application Self-Protection) select Self Defending.
 Alternatively, head to Templates and select the Self Defending template, as it has the same options as the ones mentioned above.

-Now, by pressing the Protect App button at the bottom, the application will be protected, and the resulting protection will be available on the right side of the text editor.
+Now, after pressing the Protect App button at the bottom, the application will be protected, and the resulting protection will be available on the right side of the Text Editor.

 It is possible to run the Playground application right from this screen.
 This will allow you to compare the result without having to download the code.
 This feature is only available on the Playground.